phoenix-rtos/phoenix-rtos-doc/loader/architecture.md

 loader components.
 Each driver has to register itself using constructor invocation.
 During bootloader initialization, the registered devices are initialized and appropriate `major.minor` numbers are assigned to them.
 The other plo's components refer to specific devices using `major.minor` identification.
-The minor number indicates on the device instance and are assigned dynamically.
+The minor number indicates on the device instance and is assigned dynamically.
 However, the major numbers are static and refer to the following device types:

 * `0` - UART
 * `1` - USB